dagbjorn/microcoffeeoncloud/README.md

 CreditRating is an OAuth2 resource server.
 It requires a Bearer JWT access token with proper scope and audience claim values for access.

 #### microcoffeeoncloud-authserver
 Contains the Keycloak authorization server.
-The authorization server image is based on the official [jboss/keycloak](https://hub.docker.com/r/jboss/keycloak) image on DockerHub.
+The authorization server image is based on the official [quay.io/keycloak/keycloak](https://quay.io/repository/keycloak/keycloak) image on Redhat quay.io.

 A microcoffee realm is automatically imported when starting Keycloak.
 The realm contains the necessary configuration for securing the
 CreditRating API with an OAuth2 client credentials grant.